paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/uncertainties_prediction_results.md

 (method_8_3_2)=
 ### Model usage uncertainties

 Model usage uncertainties are introduced by the model user, e.g. when making assumptions for the model input.
 Also in this case the relevant sources of uncertainties should be identified and the most important ones (having the largest impact on the prediction) should be communicated together with the prediction.
-The questionnaire given in Table 8‑3 can be used for this purpose.
+The questionnaire given in {numref}`method-table8-7` can be used for this purpose.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'method_table8_7')" placeholder="Search table...">